MS NOW: 2008–2015

+Morning Meeting with Dylan Ratigan, a news show hosted by Dylan Ratigan, debuted in June 2009 as part of changes to MSNBC's weekday daytime program schedule, along with a revamp of the channel's graphics and the launch of its high definition simulcast feed.
+The show was relaunched as The Dylan Ratigan Show in January 2010.
+The change was made to make room for The Daily Rundown with Chuck Todd and Savannah Guthrie at 9AM, as part of MSNBC's commitment to straight news programming during the day.
+The show focused on debate and discussion relating to politics and the economy.
+Ratigan often offered commentary on the subject matter and rebuttal to many of the guests who appear on the show.

 In the first quarter of 2010, MSNBC beat CNN in primetime and overall ratings for the first time since 2001.
-The channel also beat CNN in total adult viewers in March, marking the seventh out of the past eight months that MSNBC achieved that result.
-In addition, the programs Morning Joe, The Ed Show, Hardball with Chris Matthews, Countdown with Keith Olbermann, and The Rachel Maddow Show finished ahead of their time slot competitors at CNN.
+Morning Joe, The Ed Show, Hardball with Chris Matthews, Countdown with Keith Olbermann, and The Rachel Maddow Show finished ahead of their time slot competitors at CNN.

-In the third quarter of 2010, MSNBC continued its solid lead over CNN, beating the network in total day for the first time since the second quarter of 2001 in the key adult demographic.
-The network also beat CNN for the fourth consecutive quarter, among both primetime and total viewers, as well as becoming the only cable news network to have its key adult demographic viewership grow over the last quarter, increasing by 4 percent.
-During this time, MSNBC also became the number-one cable news network in primetime among both African American and Hispanic viewers.
+In the third quarter of 2010, MSNBC beat CNN in total day for the first time since the second quarter of 2001 in the key adult demographic.
+MSNBC also beat CNN for the fourth consecutive quarter, among both primetime and total viewers, and became the only cable news network to have its key adult demographic viewership grow during the quarter, increasing by 4%.
+MSNBC also became the number-one cable news network in primetime among both African American and Hispanic viewers.

+In April 2010, MSNBC launched on XM Satellite Radio and Sirius Satellite Radio.
+This is the second time MSNBC has been available on satellite radio.
+The channel was dropped from XM Radio in September 2006.

+Lawrence O'Donnell began hosting a 10PM show on MSNBC called The Last Word with Lawrence O'Donnell, which premiered in September 2010, replacing Countdown.

-On October 11, 2010, MSNBC unveiled a new $2 million marketing campaign, "Lean Forward"; MSNBC president Phil Griffin considered the two-year campaign an effort to promote the channel as a progressive competitor to the conservative-leaning Fox News Channel, explaining that "we've taken on CNN and we beat them," and that the new slogan was "about making tomorrow better than today, a discussion about politics and the actions and passions of our time."
+In October 2010, MSNBC unveiled a $2 million marketing campaign, "Lean Forward".
+Griffin considered the two-year campaign an effort to promote the channel as a progressive competitor to the conservative-leaning Fox News Channel.

-On January 21, 2011, Olbermann announced his departure from MSNBC and the episode would be the final episode of Countdown.
-His departure received much media attention.
+In January 2011, Olbermann announced his departure from MSNBC.
 MSNBC issued a statement that it had ended its contract with Olbermann, with no further explanation.
-Olbermann later revealed that he had taken his show to Current TV.
+Olbermann took his show to Current TV.

-On July 16, 2012, Microsoft sold its stake in MSNBC.com to NBCUniversal; concurrently, the website was rebranded as NBCNews.com to associate it with the NBC News division as a whole, while MSNBC.com was later relaunched as a website for the channel itself.
-Concerns had previously been raised by NBC News executives over potential confusion between the two properties due to their diverging editorial scopes, as MSNBC.com had largely remained a general-interest news website despite the channel's pivot towards political commentary.
-NBCUniversal News Group was created on July 19, 2012, under chairwoman Pat Fili-Krushel.
-It has been the news division of NBCUniversal.
-It is composed of the NBC News, CNBC and MSNBC units.
+In July 2012, Microsoft sold its stake in MSNBC.com to NBCUniversal for $300 million; concurrently, the website was rebranded as NBCNews.com, while MSNBC.com was relaunched as a website for the channel itself.
+Concerns were raised by NBC News executives over potential confusion between the two properties due to their diverging editorial scopes, since MSNBC.com was largely a general-interest news website, while MSNBC pivoted towards political commentary.
+In 2013, msnbc.com was relaunched as the website for the MSNBC channel.

+NBCUniversal News Group was created in July 2012, under chairwoman Pat Fili-Krushel composed of NBC News, CNBC, and MSNBC.